protubero/beanstore/README.md

 The `AbstractEntity` class implements a *Map* interface to make the bean properties accessible in a *map-ish* way.
 The methods of the map interface are only partly supported, unsupported operations are: *containsValue*, *remove*, *clean*, *values*.

+All entities share the following properties:

-In general, a store is simply a list of instances of different types.
-A single instance consists of a set of key/value pairs.
-Each instance has a unique _id_ (long), which is assigned by the store itself.
-And it has a _versionId_ (int) that is incremented with every change.
+- Each instance has a unique _id_ (long), which is assigned by the store itself

-Many instances of the same type can exist with the same identity (id).
-The instances themselves are immutable.
-Each change results in the creation of a new copy with an incremented _versionId_.
+- Each instance has a _versionId_ (int) that is incremented with every change

+> [!WARNING]
-The BeanStore is designed as a store of immutable objects! _Stored beans_ will throw an exception if you call a setter method.
+>The BeanStore is designed as a store of immutable objects! _Stored beans_ will throw an exception if you call a setter method.

 ```java